DrVasile/SDTM-Labs/Lab#1/README.md

 __4. Based on the previous point, implement atleast 3 creational design patterns in your project.__

 ## Evaluation:
-__1. The project should be located in a repository on a git hosting service (e.g. Github, Gitlab, BitBucket etc.).__
+__1. The project should be located in a repository on a git hosting service (e.g. Github, Gitlab, BitBucket etc.):__

+  * You only need to have one project
+  * You can have separate modules that depend on each other
+  * You should separate the project into modules / packages based on the responsibilities:
+    * client
+    * domain
+      * factory
+      * models (POJO ,DTO, DAO ,Entity)

-__2. It should contain an explanation in the form of a README file or a LaTeX report with the following standard structure:__
+__2. It should contain an explanation in the form of a README file or a LaTeX report with the standard structure from the TEMPLATE.md file.__

-  * Topic of the laboratory work
-  * Author
-  * Introduction/Theory
-  * Implementation & Explanation (you can include code snippets as well)
-  * Results/Screenshots/Conclusions

 __3. In order to make the evaluation as optimal as possible we will have a quiz on this topic.__